treyhunner/treyhunner.github.com/source/_posts/2016-12-27-python-iterator-protocol-how-for-loops-work.markdown

 ## The Iterator Protocol

-The **iterator protocol** is a fancy term meaning "how do iterables actually work in Python".
+The **iterator protocol** is a fancy term meaning "how iterables actually work in Python".

 Let's redefine iterables from Python's perspective.